- What is Advance Tax Payment? How to Calculate It?

 What is self-assessment tax?

-• Definition of SAT: Self-Assessment Tax refers to the additional tax payment made by taxpayers to cover any remaining tax liability after accounting for Advance Tax and TDS.
+- Definition of Self Assessment Tax: Self-Assessment Tax refers to the additional tax payment made by taxpayers to cover any remaining tax liability after accounting for Advance Tax and TDS.
 It is a way for individuals to ensure they meet their full tax obligations.

-• Completing the Tax Cycle: SAT is an essential step in the overall income tax cycle.
+- Completing the Tax Cycle: Self-Assessment Tax is an essential step in the overall income tax cycle.
 After computing their tax liability, taxpayers should account for any additional tax they owe, which could be the result of omitted income, unexpected gains, or TDS discrepancies.
 By fulfilling this obligation, taxpayers can complete the income tax process accurately.

 Characteristics of self-assessment tax